kadejna/sleep-tracker/README.md

    https://medium.com/coder-life/ionic-capacitor-storage-api-e4e7af5e0f0

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
+   Tim Chen: Answered basic questions about the storage, and debugging tips

 5. Is there anything special we need to know in order to run your code?
    Dependencies must be installed.
 There are a couple unused dependencies that were not uninstalled, but will still be in the package.json.